squaredup/SquaredUp.Dashboard.Schema/README.md

 * Timeframe is duplicated and only supports 'type'
 * Traversal mode and 'type' on scope is shared across many tiles
 * 'zoom' is supported for display of most tiles
+* Cell tiles support 'timeframe' which is undocumented

 ## Tiles